matrix-org/rageshake/docs/submitted_reports.md

-# Common report styles.
+# Common report styles

 Rageshakes can come from a number of applications, and we provide some practical notes on the generated format.

-At present these should not be considered absolute nor a structure to follow; but an attempt to document the currently visible formats as of January 2022
+At present these should not be considered absolute nor a structure to follow; but an attempt to document the currently visible formats as of January 2022.

 ## Feedback

-Log files are not transmitted, the main feedback is entirely within the user message body.
+Log files are not transmitted; the main feedback is entirely within the user message body.

 ## Element Web